Raggaer/respoe/README.md

 ## Example of usage

-Currently I developed this library mainly to parse [Path Of Exile forums](https://www.pathofexile.com/forum) to be able to create a [mobile-friendly forum](https://respoe.xyz).
+Currently I developed this library mainly to parse [Path Of Exile forums](https://www.pathofexile.com/forum) to be able to create a [mobile-friendly forum](https://respoe.xyz), and a [very cool Android application](https://play.google.com/store/apps/details?id=xyz.forum.respoe).
 With the trading package I created [Currency status](https://respoe.xyz/currency/chaos) to view currency prices compared to chaos

 ## License